Iceland 1-1 France: Last-gasp penalty not enough

 Corrine Diacre, France coach: "We wanted to win the group and we did that after two games.
 This evening I was able to give playing time to other players, and that went very well.
 We have no new injuries so we have 22 players available for the quarter-finals and that is important."

 Thorsteinn Halldórsson, Iceland coach: "I'm proud of my team.
-I can’t say more.
+I can't say any more than that.
 We put in a lot of effort in and tried to win and wanted to, we played a strong team.
 I had my phone in my pocket and knew what was going on [in the other game] and I knew we needed to score two goals.
-But first of all we wanted to score a least one and we scored at the end.
-We didn’t lose in the tournament and I am proud of my team and of the fans."
+But first of all we wanted to score a least one and we did at the end.
+We didn't lose in the tournament and I am proud of my team and of the fans."

 Melvine Malard, Visa Player of the Match: "The coach showed her confidence in me and I just wanted to play my football out there.
 It's a big competition and it went pretty well so I’m pleased.
 [On her celebration tribute to Katoto] We weren't expecting a player like her to get injured and be ruled out.
 She is still with us and when we score we will think of her, she is still here for us and we are still here for her."